seanmcilroy29/devex-and-commsuccess/README.md

 :information_source: Note for advanced users: members of the [Developer Experience and Community Success team](https://github.com/orgs/linuxfoundation/teams/devex-and-commsuccess-team) in the `linuxfoundation` organization in GitHub can create development branches directly under the repository where the handbook lives.
 These will be generally the ones that will be used to contain the changes submitted in PRs.
 It is not the most common development approach, but it simplifies our workflow.
 Working on forks and topic branches is also supported.

-#How to set up a third party contract vendor (agency or individual):
+## How to set up a third party contract vendor

+These steps apply to either agencies or individuals.

 1. The vendor either:
     1. Creates a scope of work (SOW) outlining what they will be doing and what it will cost.
 This is the preferred method.